mount(8) - phpMan

 errors={continue|remount-ro|panic}

-Define the behaviour when an error is encountered.
+Define the behavior when an error is encountered.
 (Either

 ignore errors and just mark the filesystem erroneous and con-